About the Project:

 In preparation for the project, the team has researched previous studies and community consultations to inform this process.
 Building on these findings, this web page has been set up to enable local people to feed into the process and help shape the study.

 Below is a map where you can highlight issues and ideas.
 We have also pre-prepared some questions on a number of key locations.
 Follow the instructions in the box.
+The map will be available until 7 May 2021.

 The focus of this study is the town centre but the team will also be considering the wider context of the town.